How to Hike Pedestal Rocks and Kings Bluff to Epic Rock Formations

 Day Pack – This is a shorter hike, so bring a bag big enough for snacks, water, a camera, and your usual hiking creature comforts.
 The day pack I’m using this summer is this, and here is the bag Pablo is using.

-If you are in Arkansas – check out one of our favorite local gear shops, Gearhead Outfitters, to gear up for your adventures!
-We are brand ambassadors for them and love their stuff.
+If you are in Arkansas – check out one of our favorite local gear shops, Gearhead Outfitters, to gear up for your adventures.
+We were brand ambassadors for them and love their stuff.

-If you like hiking through a forest that leads to spectacular views of rock formations, this hike is for you!
-It is one of our favorite areas to hike in due to its remote, rugged, and wild landscape.
+If you like hiking through a forest that leads to spectacular views of rock formations, this hike is for you.
+Due to its remote, rugged, and wild landscape, it is one of our favorite areas to hike in.

-If you love getting outdoors and exploring natural areas in Arkansas, be sure to check out more of our Arkansas articles.
-We can help you plan the most epic adventures.
+If you like getting outdoors and exploring natural areas in Arkansas, be sure to check out more of our Arkansas guides.
+We can help you plan yours adventures.

 Happy Hiking.